meir0222/meir0222/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=flat&logo=linkedin&logoColor=white&size=10&link=https://www.linkedin.com/in/meir-hamou-164279218/)](https://www.linkedin.com/in/meir-hamou-164279218/)

-Feel free to explore my GitHub repositories and projects.
+Explore my GitHub repositories and projects.
 Don't hesitate to reach out if you have any questions or suggestions!